 Dr W. Elliot Bulmer, University of Dundee

-STEPHEN GREEN was the Chairman of HSBC between 2006-2010 and later Minister of State for Trade and Investment in the Coalition Government from 2011 to 2013.
-He is a member of the House of Lords.
+STEPHEN GREEN was Chair of HSBC between 2006 and 2010 and later Minister of State for Trade and Investment in the Coalition Government from 2011 to 2013.
+He has been a member of the House of Lords since 2010.

-SIR THOMAS LEGG was a career civil servant for 36 years in the Lord Chancellor’s Department (now the Ministry of Justice), and served as Permanent Secretary and Clerk of the Crown in Chancery under three Prime Ministers.
+SIR THOMAS LEGG served as a career civil servant in the Lord Chancellor’s Department (now the Ministry of Justice), and served as Permanent Secretary under three Prime Ministers from 1989-1998.

 © Haus Publishing Ltd. 2022